LIPA, PSEG conclude talks on wind farm contract

 LIPA and PSEG Thursday completed negotiations with Deepwater Wind for a 15-turbine wind farm 30 miles from Montauk Point, paving the way for LIPA trustees to vote on the nation’s first large-scale offshore wind contract Wednesday.

-LIPA spokesman Sid Nathan confirmed contract negotiations “successfully concluded” Thursday night, but declined further comment.
+LIPA spokesman Sid Nathan confirmed contract negotiations “successfully concluded” Thursday night, but declined to comment further.
 Gov. Andrew M. Cuomo last week telegraphed the contract’s completion and urged LIPA board members to approve it.

 The South Fork upgrade also includes 10 megawatts of large battery storage, eight megawatts of demand reduction initiatives, including remotely adjustable thermostats to shave power needs, and short-term use of emergency generators in Montauk and East Hampton.
 The 15 turbines would be located due south of the Rhode Island coast between Block Island and Martha’s Vineyard, and require a transmission line more than 30 miles long to bring the energy back to the South Fork.